 (Perl)See the state import reference documentation for usage information.

-By default the State Tool will use your current platform as the target platform for your requests.
-If you would like to target multiple platforms you can add these manually.
+By default the State Tool will use your operating system as the target operating system for your requests.
+If you would like to target multiple OSs you can add these manually using

 See the state platforms reference documentation for usage information.

-Once you’ve installed a few packages you’re now ready to turn your local-only virtual environment into an ActiveState Platform Project.
-This will allow you to share your virtual environment with other people or different runtime environments (eg. a staging or production environment).
+Once you’ve installed new packages and made other changes to your project locally, you can save those changes to the Platform.
+This will allow you to share your virtual environment with other users or different runtime environments (eg. a “staging” or “production” environment).

 state push